 The Association was established mainly by teachers in schools that had been awarded funding from the Fund, as a nationwide research organization devoted to the research and practice of science education.
 Its name was changed to "the Sony Science Teachers Association" in 2002.
 It has a membership of over 2,000 teachers at elementary and junior high schools across the country, who are enthusiastically engaged in research activities.

-Sony established the Association to pursue new possibilities in preschool education, in line with its belief that education during infancy and early childhood was of critical was of critical for breeding a fertile mind.
+Sony established the Association to pursue new possibilities in preschool education, in line with its belief that education during infancy and early childhood is crucial for breeding a healthy mind.

 Establishment of the Sony Education Promotion Foundation